learn-with-me/recipes/src/salad/index.md

 ## General Composition

 * Greens
-  Iceburg lettuce is very common.
+  Iceberg lettuce is very common.
 Try Romaine, spinach, cabbage, etc

 * Flavors
   This is what gives salad a character.